-Choux pastry is often credited to the French chef Antoine Carême.
-The term “choux” means “cabbage” in French, referring to its resemblance to a small cabbage or puff when baked.
+Choux pastry, or pâte à choux (pronounced “pat-ah-shoo”), is a classic French pastry dough.
+It is credited to the French chef Antoine Carême.
+The term “choux” means “cabbage” in French, due to its resemblance to small cabbages when baked.

-- chocolate or coffee ganache
+- Chocolate or coffee ganache makes excellent sweet fillings.

 They can also be topped with powdered sugar, chocolate glaze, or fondant for added flavor and visual appeal.

-Despite the pastry’s sorry collapse, it was still light, airy, and sweet, and the cream added even more of a cloud-like feel.
-So, this is how to make choux pastry step by step, in my way.
-They are challenging but rewarding.
+I experimented with choux pastry yesterday.
+I developed this gluten-free recipe to meet dietary.
+Despite the unappealing visuals, it was still light, airy, and sweet.
+The cream added even more of a cloud-like feel.
+This is how to make choux pastry step by step.

 Gluten-Free Choux Buns